udayakumar-s/ej2-angular-docs/ej2-angular/grid/data-binding/remote-data.md

 ## Custom adaptor

 You can create your own adaptor by extending the built-in adaptors.
-For the sake of demonstrating custom adaptor approach, we are going to see how to add a serial number for the records by overriding the built-in response processing using the **processResponse** method of the **ODataAdaptor**.
+For the sake of demonstrating custom adaptor approach, we are going to see how to add a serial number for the records by overriding the built-in response processing using the **processResponse** method of the **ODataAdaptor**. we are going to see how to add a serial number for the records by overriding the built-in response processing using the **processResponse** method of the **ODataAdaptor**.

 {% tabs %}
 {% highlight ts tabtitle="app.component.ts" %}